-LED lights use up to 90% less energy than traditional holiday lights, according to the U.S. government’s Energy Star program.
+Yes, LED holiday lights save energy.
+Up to 75% less energy than the old-fashioned kind, according to the U.S. government’s Energy Star program.

 LED bulbs can keep your season bright for as long as 100,000 hours, says Cathy Choi, president of Moonachie, N.J.-based Bulbrite, which manufactures LED and regular bulbs.
 That’s substantially longer than the life of your old holiday light strings.

-4. You Can String a BIG Strand of LED Lights.
+#3 You Can String a BIG Strand of Lights

 Safety wise, you shouldn’t connect more than three traditional light strings, but you can connect at least 10 with LEDs and up to 87 in some cases, totaling a whopping 1,500 feet, Choi says.
 So blow your neighbor’s display away by cocooning your house in lights: